IBM/opensource-ai-workshop/docs/lab-1/README.md

 You may notice that your answer is slighty different then the screen shot above.
 This is expected and nothing to worry about!

 **Congratulations!** Now you have AnythingLLM running and it's configured to work with `granite3.1-dense` and `ollama`.
-Have a quick chat with your model before moving on to the next lab!
+Moving on to the next lab and have a chat with your model!